life with an open mind and soul - along with passion, drive and purpose

 celebrates the didgeridoo as a musical, cultural and global icon.
 He strives

 to bridge racial and societal gaps, and to open the heart and mind to new

 possibilities, through his music and presentations.

-with the love of his life, Raina, and their two daughters, Tulsi and Indira,
+with his wife, Raina, and their two daughters, Tulsi and Indira, in Alachua,

 duo of Rob Thomas and Tanya Gerard are true didgeridoo pioneers in the U.S.,

 having played and made didges for more than 20 years.
 Theyve performed

 throughout the country, have recorded several CDs, and have produced music